-Jim joined Polaris Partners in 2018 as an entrepreneur partner.
-In June 2018, Jim was also appointed Sr. VP Microsoft Healthcare, Head of Innovation and Health Equity.
+Jim has supported Polaris Partners as an entrepreneur partner since 2018.
+In June 2018, Jim was also appointed SR. VP Microsoft Healthcare.

 Previously, Jim was president and CEO of Dartmouth-Hitchcock Health, a $2.0 billion academic medical center in Northern New England.
 Jim led the organization to adopt a population health model, including the transition from fee-for-service toward global payments.
 Prior to becoming CEO, Jim served as president of Dartmouth-Hitchcock Clinic and was director of The Dartmouth Institute for Health Policy and Clinical Practice (TDI), home of the Dartmouth Atlas of Health Care, which for decades has documented the ongoing variations in health care delivery across the United States.